jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 ---

 #### <a href="#symmetric_state_options_get_u64" name="symmetric_state_options_get_u64"></a> `symmetric_state_options_get_u64(handle: symmetric_state, name: string) -> (crypto_errno, u64)`
+Retrieve an integer parameter from the current state.
+In particular, `symmetric_state_options_get("nonce")` can be used to get a nonce that as automatically generated.

 ##### Params
 - <a href="#symmetric_state_options_get_u64.handle" name="symmetric_state_options_get_u64.handle"></a> `handle`: [`symmetric_state`](#symmetric_state)